We're committed to serving those who've served our country through educational assistance from the Veterans Administration (VA).

 Veterans 10% Tuition Discount

-At Columbia College, we are proud to recognize those actively serving, our Veterans and their families.
+We're proud to recognize those actively serving, our Veterans, and their families.
 We offer spouses and dependent children of Veteran's a 10% tuition discount on all of our programs.
 Excludes 100% Chapter 33 and Chapter 31 recipients.

 Chapter 30 Montgomery G.I.
 Bill® – Active Duty